vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

      Only requests frame N to output frame N. The main difference to *rpNoFrameReuse* is that the requested frame is always fixed and known ahead of time.
 Filter examples Lut, Expr (conditionally, see *rpGeneral* note) and similar.

+   * rpFrameReuseLastOnly

+     Similar to *rpNoFrameReuse* but the last frame is cached in case it's requested multiple times.

 .. _VSCacheMode: